 This spikerush occurs mostly east of the Mississippi, from Québec and Nova Scotia and south to Georgia in the east, and from Indiana south to Louisiana in the west.

 Spikerushes consist of a simple stem (the leaves bladeless and inconspicuous), with the infloresence a solitary, many-scaled spikelet at the top of the stem.
 The perianth (sepals and petals), if present, is reduced to bristles.
 The base of the style is expanded into a tubercle, and is usually persistent on the fruit (achenes).
 Slender Spikerush is a perennial, mat-forming species, growing from rhizomes.
 Its stems have 4 to 5 sharp angles, and the leaf sheaths are reddish at the base and toothed at the apex.
-The spikelets are egg-shaped and 3¿6 millimeters long and 1.5 to 2 mmwide.
+Some or all of the upper leaf sheaths have a stout apical tooth 0.4-0.6 (0.9)mm tall.
+The spikelets are egg-shaped and 3-6 millimeters long and 1.5 to 2 mm wide.
 There may be 1 to 3 slender bristles, as long or shorter than the achenes.
 The achenes are trigonous, yellow, angled, and wrinkled (under 10 -20x magnification) with 10 to 14 depressions in each vertical row.
 The flower scales persist on the spikelet at least until the achenes fall (FNA 2002).

 Mature fruit is necessary for identification.

-Eleocharis tenuis var. pseudoptera is also found in New York.
-It has smooth to bluntly angled stems 0.5 millimeters or less wide, and tubercles as high as they are wide.
+Eleocharis tenuis var. tenuis is also found in New York.
+It has smooth to bluntly angled stems 0.5 millimeters or less wide.
+The upper leaf sheaths have a slender apical tooth to 0.2mm tall.
+The green to brown achenes have tubercles as high as they are wide.

-Eleocharis elliptica has stems with (4) 6-8 angles, not sharply winged, or sometimes rounded or compressed. the achenes are persistent after the scales fall, and have 12 to 12 horizontal ridges per vertical row (FNA 2002).
+Eleocharis elliptica has stems with (4) 6-8 angles, not sharply winged, or sometimes rounded or compressed. the yellow to yellow-orange achenes are persistent after the scales fall, and have 12 to 20 horizontal ridges per vertical row (FNA 2002).

 Fruits are present from July through mid-October.

-The time of year you would expect to find Slender Spike Rush fruiting in New York.
+The time of year you would expect to find Sharp-angled Spike Rush fruiting in New York.

 Eleocharis tenuis var. pseudoptera (Weatherby ex Svens.)
 Svens.